Foundation

 Anyone who wishes to serve alcohol in their hotel or hospitality business requires a hospitality licence (with the exception of hotel businesses in which alcohol is only served to residential guests) The hospitality licence is issued by the responsible consumer protection office.

-Tip: Alternatively, you can also apply for the hospitality licence via the single point of contact for Hamburg
+Tip: Alternatively, you can also apply for the hospitality licence via the single point of contact for Hamburg.

 To meet the requirements for issuing permission, proofs required include that the premises are suitable for the hotel and hospitality business (if applicable by means of construction drawings / floorplans of all business premises including the rooms intended to accommodate employees).